vishaltiwari17/RepoFetcher/README.md

 4. **Pagination**: Implements pagination to navigate through the user's repositories.

 ## Assumption
-i have assumed the user can fetch a maximum of 100 repositpries with maximum of 10 repos per page i.e. 10 pages . i can make the project fetch more repos but it will give http error 403
+1.  i have assumed the user can fetch a maximum of 100 repositpries with maximum of 10 repos per page i.e. 10 pages . i can make the project fetch more repos but it will give http error 403

+2.  i have not made separate files for html css and js . but i can do that if you ask for it